MoryYamat/ecs-opnegl-engine/docs/issues.md

 ## **Structure**
 * Introduce namespaces to prevent name duplication between classes and improve readability.
+* Implementing an entity hierarchy
+* Refactor to "safe release design"

 ## **user input**
 * ~~Release mouse capture when the Control key is pressed~~(2025/04/15)
+* Input abstraction for greater flexibility
+* ~~When moving and rotating with WASD, the viewpoint feels strange.~~(2025/04/22)
+    * -> Abolished `mouse_callback()`.
+Centralized mouse coordinate acquisition in InputMapping.

 ## **Asset**
 * Implement an asset manager to centralize asset management
 * **Optimize model loading process**
 * Asset Manager Implementation
+* Management of intermediate data (storage and release)

 ## **drawing**
 * ~~Load 3D models~~(2025/04/17)